What happens in the event of an eligible terrorism loss?

 - immediately assess any claims under the terms of the original policy.
 Any loss estimates received should be provided to ARPC using the RISe Claims System.

 - take note of any Declared Terrorist Incident (DTI) formally announced by the Minister.

 - be aware of the operation of the Terrorism and Cyclone Insurance Act 2003 (TCI Act) in the event of a DTI.

 - a terrorism exclusion in an eligible insurance contract has no effect in relation to a loss or liability to the extent to which the loss or liability is an eligible terrorism loss (section 8 of the Act)

-- the Minister may announce a reduction percentage, reducing the amount to be paid under a claim.
+- the responsible Minister may announce a reduction percentage, reducing the amount to be paid under a claim.